 Heaney first discusses the location where the body was discovered.
 The landscape was a flat, relatively deserted bogland in the countryside.
 Very simply, Heany’s speaker adds that scientists were able to determine the man’s last meal was still in his stomach.
 It was a “gruel of winter seeds”.
 The meal was very basic and is used in this poem to humanize the man who is so distant from modern readers.
 It is also a very interesting and vibrant detail that helps one to better understand the situation.
 Additionally, these lines tell the reader something about the man’s environment, the season he was living in, and the resources he had access to.

-In the fourth stanza it becomes clear that, at least since most directly Heaney was intending the Tollund Man to be the bridegroom.
-He describes how this unknown goddess took her control of the man.
+In the fourth stanza, it becomes clear that at least since most directly Heaney was intending the Tollund Man to be the bridegroom.
+He describes how this unknown goddess took control of the man.
 She “tightened her torc on him“.
 A torc is defined as an ornament one wears around their neck.
 In this instance, it is described as something like a collar from which the man could be controlled.

 Heaney’s speaker also states that the goddess “opened up her fen”.
 This is a reference to a marshy area of land, such as that which the body was discovered in.
 She absorbed him within it.
 The metaphorical goddess used the “dark juices“ of the marsh to preserve his body.
 He compares this preservation to the way in which saint’s body parts are preserved throughout the world, and commonly kept within reliquaries.